ZhenyingZhu/StudyNotes/AIAndData.md

 ### Model difference

+Can use random numbers to identify the model

 Cloude 4 seems the best.

 Cloude 4.5 can follow each steps in a prompt, but GPT-5.1-Codex cannot.